2/20/2025

 Carla Lewis

-Thanks.
-So we certainly, we have locations in all three countries in North America.
+We certainly have locations in all three countries in North America.
 They typically are buying domestically.
-Our toll processing company in Mexico does have a license to import metal for their customers from the US, so there could be some impact there.
+Our toll processing company in Mexico does have a license to import metal for their customers from the U.S., so there could be some impact there.
 Overall, international is a fairly small part of our business.
-We're typically, shipping within about 150-mile radius, and so we don't anticipate a significant impact, but we could see some disruptions in that part of our business that flows across the borders.
+Most of our locations are within the U.S. We're typically shipping within about a 150-mile radius, and so we don't anticipate a significant impact there.
+But we could see some disruptions in that part of our business that flows across the borders.

 speaker

 Yeah, and I agree with Carla.
-We'll see some disruptions, but since we are 95 to 96 percent domestically sourced, we think that an overall strong US deal market with higher prices supports, reliance supports the companies that are investing billions and billions of dollars into our infrastructure.
-So we will deal on a key-spectate basis with some disruptions.
-Overall, we're very
+We'll see some disruptions.
+But since we are 95% to 96% domestically sourced, we think that an overall strong U.S. steel market with higher prices supports, reliance supports the companies that are investing billions and billions of dollars into our infrastructure.
+So we will deal on a case-by-case basis. with some tariff disruptions.

 speaker